Antonin Lacelle-Webster

 Publications

-“Citizens’ Assemblies and Democracy.”
-With Mark E. Warren.
-Oxford Research Encyclopedia of Politics.
-Oxford: Oxford University Press (forthcoming).
+“Citizens’ Assemblies.”
+With Mark Warren.
+Oxford Research Encyclopedia of Politics, edited by Russell Dalton.
+Oxford: Oxford University Press (2021).

-“Les acteurs politiques et le processus démocratique : perceptions du rôle du citoyen,” in Démocratie et politiques publiques edited by Jérôme Couture and Steve Jacob.
+“Les acteurs politiques et le processus démocratique : perceptions du rôle du citoyen.”
+Démocratie et politiques publiques, edited by Jérôme Couture and Steve Jacob.
 Québec: Presses de l’Université Laval (2019).

 Awards